Skip to main content

 If you have more than one compute environment, you can select a workspace primary compute environment to be used as the default when launching pipelines in that workspace.
 In a workspace, select Compute Environments.
 Then select Make primary from the options menu next to the compute environment you wish to use as default.

-From version 23.2, you can edit the names of compute environments in private and organization workspaces.
-Select Edit from the options menu next to the compute environment you wish to edit.
+You can edit the names of compute environments in private and organization workspaces.
+Select Rename from the options menu next to the compute environment you wish to edit.

 Select Update on the edit page to save your changes after you have updated the compute environment name.